1. Intro

 $ menv morloc install types # install a morloc module

-$ menv ./nexus foo 1 2 3
+$ menv ./foo bar 1 2 3

 More advanced solutions with richer dependency handling will be introduced in the future, but for now this allows easy experimentation with the language in a safe(ish) sandbox.